cianedanan/city-explorer/README.md

 ## Credit and Collaborations

-Collaborated with Mehtab Riar and Megan Hughes for the web cycle flow diagram.
+Collaborated with Mehtab Riar, Megan Hughes, Mahad Ali, Chris Hollis, Ben Lieberman for the web cycle flow diagram.
-Collaborated with Mahad Ali for the updated web cycle flow diagram.
 Credit to Justin  for teaching me how to restart a server.

 ### Name of feature: Display a map with coordinates